LibrariesHacked/librarieshacked.github.io/_posts/2021-04-12-libraries-on-the-high-street.md

 But for high streets, libraries still have a hugely significant presence.
 Other high street venues may be exclusively located on high streets, but there will be few with comparable numbers to libraries.
 I estimated that over half of high street destinations have an associated library.
 Strategies for high street regeneration will need to consider library activity as being a key to attracting visitors.
 It would also make sense for this to be reflected in the funding available to library services.
 On the part of libraries, usage data should be made openly available [with the aid of the library open data schemas](https://schema.librarydata.uk/).

-For all libraries, an important task is to make appropriate use of data.
-For those on a high street, the high street data provides essential intelligence.
-Other datasets such as deprivation and rural/urban classifications can provide further insight.

-All public sector organisations can access data on high streets using the [Public Sector Geospatial Agreement](https://www.ordnancesurvey.co.uk/business-government/public-sector-geospatial-agreement).
+All public sector organisations can access high street data using the [Public Sector Geospatial Agreement](https://www.ordnancesurvey.co.uk/business-government/public-sector-geospatial-agreement).

 ## Summary

 1. There are around 3,500 high street destinations in England and 2,500-3,000 libraries.
-2. Libraries in England are in all rural/urban classifications, with about 75% in urban areas.
+2. Libraries in England are in all rural/urban and deprivation classifications
-3. Libraries in England are in areas of all deprivation measures.
 4. About 25% of English public libraries are on high streets, with 65-70% close to high streets.
 5. Over half of high street destinations in England have a library.